-HART 1356 EPA Recovery Certification Preparation

-Semester II
+Semester I

 ELPT 1345 Commercial Wiring

 ELPT 1357 Industrial Wiring

 ELPT 2305 Motors and Transformers

 HART 1345 Gas & Electric Heating

 HART 2336 Air Conditioning Troubleshooting

 HART 2349 Heat Pumps

-Semester III
+Semester II

 ELPT 2325 National Electrical Code II

-HART 2441 Commercial Air Conditioning (Capstone Course)
+HART 2441 Commercial Air Conditioning

+(Capstone Course)

 HART 2442 Commercial Refrigeration

-The certificate and AAS degree programs are designed to provide classroom and laboratory experiences on the proper use of hand tools, power tools, diagnostic testing equipment, and technical manuals in all phases of automotive maintenance, repair and diagnostics, including inspection, engine overhaul, electrical systems, fuel systems and fuel injection, brake systems, transmission and drive train systems (automatic and manual), suspension and steering systems, heating and air-conditioning systems, and engine performance.
+The certificate and AAS degree programs in automotive technology are designed to provide classroom and laboratory experiences on the proper use of hand tools, power tools, diagnostic testing equipment, and technical manuals in all phases of automotive maintenance, repair, and diagnostics, including inspection, engine overhaul, electrical systems, fuel systems and fuel injection, brake systems, transmission and drive train systems (automatic and manual), suspension and steering systems, heating and air-conditioning systems, and engine performance.
 The program is based on Automotive Service Excellence (ASE) standards and prepares the students for the ASE certification tests.
 Automotive Technology instructors are ASE Master Certified.
 The Automotive Program is certified by the National Automotive Technicians Education Foundation (NATEF).

-A Certificate of Completion in Automotive Technology can be earned in 10 1⁄2 months; the AAS degree can be earned in two years.
-Students must maintain a minimum GPA of 2.0 (a "C" average in required curriculum).
+A certificate of completion in Automotive Technology may be earned in 10 1⁄2 months and the AAS degree can be earned in two years.
+Students must maintain a minimum GPA of 2.0.